 1. Intellectual Property Rights

 a.
-Intellectual Property that is created for codeREADr by its employees is property of codeREADr unless otherwise agreed upon by means of third party agreements or contracts.
+Intellectual Property that is created for the company by its employees is property of CodeREADr unless otherwise agreed upon by means of third party agreements or contracts.

 b.
 No User may transmit to, or disseminate from, the Internet any material that is protected by copyright, patent, trademark, service mark, or trade secret, unless such disclosure is properly authorized and bears the appropriate notations.

-2. Prevention of Misuse of Information Processing Facilities – Users are prohibited from using our processing facilities—including data centers, network cabinets or closets, and other facilities housing our technology equipment–in any way that violates any our Policies or federal, state, or municipal law.
+2. Prevention of Misuse of Information Processing Facilities –Users are prohibited from using our data processing facilities—including data centers, network cabinets or closets, and other facilities housing our technology equipment–in any way that violates any company Policy or federal, state, or municipal law.

-3. Compliance with Relevant Laws and Regulations – CodeREADr is required by certain laws and regulations dealing with security and privacy of information.
+3. Compliance with Relevant Laws and Regulations –CodeREADr is subject to certain laws and regulations related to information security and privacy of information.
 These laws and regulations, in some circumstances, may require additional safeguards for protection of information beyond the stipulations of this Policy.
 (For example, when accessing credit/debit cardholder data remotely, it is never to be stored on local hard drives, floppy disks, or external media.
 Furthermore, cut-and-paste and print functions are prohibited during remote access sessions.)
 Accordingly, Users with access to Protected Health Information (PHI) must abide by HIPAA and Users with access to credit/debit card information must abide by PCI, as applicable.